 - NAA Initialization.
 This mode tells the terminal to carry out NAA initialization as it is defined by the NAA, starting after the PIN verification procedure; - NAA File Change Notification.
-This mode advises the terminal of the identity of the eFs that have been changed (in structure and/or contents) in the indicated NAA and files under DFTELECOM.
-This information can be used by the terminal if there is an image of NAA eFs in the terminal's memory, to determine whether it needs to update this image; - NAA Initialization and File Change Notification.
+This mode advises the terminal of the identity of the EFs that have been changed (in structure and/or contents) in the indicated NAA and files under DF{TELECOM}.
+This information can be used by the terminal if there is an image of NAA EFs in the terminal's memory, to determine whether it needs to update this image; - NAA Initialization and File Change Notification.
 This is a combination of the first two modes above; - NAA Initialization and Full File Change Notification.
-This mode causes the terminal to perform the NAA initialization procedure of the first mode above and advises the terminal that several eFs have been changed (in structure or contents) in the indicated NAA.
-If there is an image of NAA eFs in the terminal's memory, the terminal shall completely update this image; - UICC Reset.
+This mode causes the terminal to perform the NAA initialization procedure of the first mode above and advises the terminal that several EFs have been changed (in structure or contents) in the indicated NAA.
+If there is an image of NAA EFs in the terminal's memory, the terminal shall completely update this image; - UICC Reset.
 This mode causes the terminal to run the application session termination procedure in accordance with ETSI TS 102 221 [1] for every active application.
-Subsequently, the terminal performs a reset (warm reset preferred) on the UICC and starts a new card session.
+Subsequently, the terminal discards any cached value of the UICC, performs a reset (warm reset preferred) on the UICC and starts a new card session.
 The terminal shall not send the TERMINAL RESPONSE; this is an exception from the normal procedure, where TERMINAL RESPONSE is sent after completion of the command.
 The UICC shall interpret the reset as an implicit TERMINAL RESPONSE.
 The UICC Reset mode is used when a CAT requires ATR or complete UICC initialization procedures to be performed; - NAA Application Reset.
 This mode causes the terminal to run the NAA session termination and the NAA application closure procedures in accordance with NAA specification.
 Subsequently, the terminal performs NAA initialization procedure.
 This mode is only applicable on a 3G platform, and shall not be used on a 2G platform; - NAA Session Reset.
 This mode is equivalent to "NAA Initialization and File Change Notification" mode and in addition requires the terminal to perform a specific NAA procedure.
-This mode is only applicable on a 3G platform, and shall not be used on a 2G platform.
+This mode is only applicable on a 3G platform, and shall not be used on a 2G platform; - eUICC Profile State Change.
+This mode indicates that the card is about to change the Enabled Profile (as defined in ETSI TS 103 383 [58]), but a reset is not required.
+The terminal runs the application session termination procedure in accordance with ETSI TS 102 221 [1] for every active application.
+Subsequently, the terminal discards any cached value of the Profile, including the content of EF{ICCID} and EF{DIR}, and sends the TERMINAL RESPONSE.
+The card internally closes all logical channels except channel 0, resets the UICC to the "default state after UICC activation and ATR" as defined in ETSI TS 102 221 [1] and resets the PIN status before sending the response for the TERMINAL RESPONSE.
+Finally, the terminal proceeds with the UICC activation procedure, as defined in ETSI TS 102 221 [1] clause 14.5.1.

-If the terminal performs the REFRESH command successfully for only those eFs indicated in the mode, the terminal shall inform the UICC using TERMINAL RESPONSE (OK), after it has completed its refreshing (i.e. taking into account the new value of the eFs).
+If the terminal performs the REFRESH command successfully for only those EFs indicated in the mode, the terminal shall inform the UICC using TERMINAL RESPONSE (OK), after it has completed its refreshing (i.e. taking into account the new value of the EFs).